XMapper/XMapper.Testing/README.md

 ## Example

-1. Define your XMapper mappers as static fields or static properties:
+1. Define your mappers as static fields or static properties:
 ```csharp
 using XMapper;